Xainey/powershell-electron-demo/README.md

 This demo shows a working sample or using PowerShell with Atom Electron.

-For more information, please see the post: [https://xainey.github.io/2017/powershell-electron-demo/][Back to the Frontend | A PowerShell Electron Demo]
+For more information, please see the post: [Back to the Frontend | A PowerShell Electron Demo](https://xainey.github.io/2017/powershell-electron-demo/).